Your thoughts are a tangled mess, and rules confine your behaviors…

 To break free of OCD, you must be willing to let go of your fear cycle… the result will be an untangled mind and time spent unburdened by compulsions.
 You will feel present in your life, present in your relationships, and you will feel joy.

-If you are ready to take your life back from the tangled mess of OCD, I am here to help you.
+If you are ready to take your life back from the tangled mess of OCD, we are here to help you.